briankrd/Malsp-KUSTOM/README.md

 - Customize battery icon (3 styles)

-- Hide navigation hint (the truth is that the hint is useless but to follow the aesthetics)
+- Toggle navigation hint visibility (the truth is that the hint is useless but to follow the aesthetics)

 - Force small clock